bob-606/5.easa.fi/README.md

 ## 71. Which statement about the airflow around an aerofoil is correct if the angle of attack decreases?
-Which statement about the airflow around an aerofoil is correct if the angle of attack decreases?
 - The stagnation point remains constant
 - The stagnation point moves down
 - ***The center of pressure moves aft***